aplzr/mf/LEARNINGS.md

 ### Performance validation on Windows
 Switching from `Path(DirEntry).stat().st_mtime` to `DirEntry.stat().st_mtime` (see issue [#19](https://github.com/aplzr/mf/issues/19))

-- Numbers are `mf new` runtime duration with two configured search paths
+- Numbers are `mf new` scan duration with two configured search paths
 - Both are on seperate mechanical drives on a Linux file server, mounted via SMB on the clients
 - Total file volume ~17 TiB